eprog2014/eprog2014.github.io/_posts/2014-11-13-class-invariants.md

 One such requirement can either be met or violated by an object.
 Consequently, a requirement is expressed by a `boolean expression`.

 Since boolean expressions allow to express dependencies between different features, checking an invariant after every single instruction is useful.
 Suppose we had expressed a dependency on two attributes and wanted to change their values, we can only do so one after the other.
-Before getting the chance to re-satisfy the class invariant by changing the second attribut after having modified the first, the program would already have been aborted due to the first change violating the class invariant.
+Before getting the chance to re-satisfy the class invariant by changing the second attribute after having modified the first, the program would already have been aborted due to the first change violating the class invariant.

 {% highlight eiffel linenos=table %}